gia-uh/leto/docs/index.md

 $ make
 ```

-This will spin up an instance of the LETO UI, the neo4j backend, and these docs.
+The previous command will spin up an instance of the LETO UI, the neo4j backend, and these docs.
 Then navigate to <locahost:8501> to interact with the UI.

 !!! note